+The IoT architecture can be divided in two ways: (1) layered architecture and (2) domain-specific architecture.
+In this section, we have presented a generic architecture of IoT.
 IoT follows a layered architecture, which refers to the structured framework used to design and organize the various components and functions of an IoT system.
-This architecture is composed of multiple layers, each with its specific role and responsibilities, allowing for efficient communication, data processing, and management within the IoT ecosystem.
-The typical layers in IoT architecture include the perception layer, network layer and application layer.
+This architecture is composed of multiple layers, each with its own specific role and responsibilities, allowing for efficient communication, data processing, and management within the IoT ecosystem.
+The typical layers in the IoT architecture include the perception layer, network layer, and application layer.
 These layers collaborate to ensure the smooth operation of IoT devices, data transmission, and the provision of IoT services to end users.

-According to this generalized architecture, also known as the three layer architecture, the IoT system is divided into three layers \cite{atzori2012social} namely (i) application layer, (ii) network layer, and (iii) perception layer.
+According to this generalized architecture, also known as the three-layer architecture, the IoT system is divided into three layers \cite{atzori2012social}, namely (i) the application layer, (ii) the network layer, and (iii) the perception layer.
 Every one of these layers possesses inherent security challenges \cite{mahmoud2015internet}.
-A visual representation of the Three Layer Architecture is featured in Fig. \ref{fig:arch_three_layer}.
-The details are described below. \begin{enumerate} \item \textit{Perception Layer }\\The perception layer, also known as the sensor layer is the foundational layer of IoT architecture \cite{atzori2012social}.
+A visual representation of the generic three-layer architecture is featured in Fig. \ref{fig:arch_three_layer}.
+The details are described below.

+\begin{enumerate} \item \textit{Perception Layer}: The perception layer, also known as the sensor layer, is the foundational layer of IoT architecture \cite{atzori2012social}.
 This layer engages with smart devices, including but not limited to smartwatches and smart rings, employing an array of sensors and actuators.
 The principal objective of this layer pertains to the collection of data from these intelligent devices via sensors, subsequently transmitting the acquired data to the upper layer known as the network layer.